CSC4360Spring2024/Project1/lib/README.md

 # Expense Tracker Application

+## Tasks:
-## Tasks: There should be 5 PRs opened
+- There should be 5 PRs opened.
+- Due: Midnight Sunday, 3 March 2024.

 ### 1. UI of Dashboard:
 - Implement user-friendly UI for Dashboard.